 - 9. Since Regulation 11(1) does not provide for any specific ECDD measures that must mandatorily be applied in situations which present a higher risk of ML/FT, subject persons are required to use their discretion in relation to business relationships or transactions connected to the jurisdictions falling within Categories 1, 2 and 3.
 However, the measures adopted must be applied on a risk-sensitive basis and be effective and proportionate to counter the ML/FT risk posed by each such jurisdictions. - 10.
 Therefore, the enhanced due diligence measures to be applied in relation to a business relationship or a transaction connected to a jurisdiction falling within Category 1 should be more stringent than those applied in relation to a business relationship or a transaction connected to a jurisdiction falling within Category 2, since the ML/FT risks posed by the former category are considered to be higher.
 With respect to business relationships or transactions connected to a jurisdiction falling within Category 3, subject persons are required to assess the particular risk posed by the specific deficiencies identified by the FATF to determine which particular measures are effective and proportionate to counter that specific risk. - 11.
 In order to assist subject persons in determining which enhanced due diligence measures should be applied, reference may be made to Section 4.1.2 of the FIAU's Implementing Procedures which provides for the procedures to be applied to control and mitigate higher-risk situations.
-Such procedures include the following: - (a) the implementation of a programme which sets out the additional measures to be applied by the subject person in relation to the jurisdictions listed in the FATF public documents, such as for instance requiring additional information and documentation to be supplied by the customer than would normally be required; - (b) requiring a higher standard in relation to the quality of documents obtained; - (c) monitoring transactions/activities to a higher degree.

-companies and undertakings, including those carrying out relevant financial business or a relevant activity, from a non-reputable jurisdiction (refer to paragraph 13 below), and, whenever the transactions involved have no apparent economic or visible lawful purpose, the background and purpose of such transactions should, as far as possible, be examined.
-In such cases, written findings should be made available to the FIAU and the relevant supervisory authority.
-Therefore, subject persons are required to pay special attention to business
+Such procedures include the following: - (a) the implementation of a programme which sets out the additional measures to be applied by the subject person in relation to the jurisdictions listed in the FATF public documents, such as for instance requiring additional information and documentation to be supplied by the customer than would normally be required; - (b) requiring a higher standard in relation to the quality of documents obtained; - (c) monitoring transactions/activities to a higher degree. - 12.
+In relation to paragraph (c) above, it should be noted that Regulation 15(2) specifically requires subject persons to pay special attention to business relationships and transactions with persons, companies and undertakings, including those carrying out relevant financial business or a relevant activity, from a non-reputable jurisdiction (refer to paragraph 13 below), and, whenever the transactions involved have no apparent economic or visible lawful purpose, the background and purpose of such transactions should, as far as possible, be examined.
+In such cases, written findings should be made available to the FIAU and the relevant supervisory authority.4 Therefore, subject persons are required to pay special attention to business